ungoogled-software/ungoogled-chromium/docs/flags.md

   Feature | Description
   -- | --
   `ClearDataOnExit` | Clears all browsing data on exit.
+  `DisableLinkDrag` | Prevents dragging of links and selected text.
+Allows selecting text from a middle of a link.
+Also allows starting selection without first clearing the existing one.
+This behaviour is similar to the one from older Opera.
+See https://github.com/ungoogled-software/ungoogled-chromium/pull/2080 and https://github.com/ungoogled-software/ungoogled-chromium/discussions/2055 for more information.
   `DisableQRGenerator` | Disables the QR generator for sharing page links.